otrv4/otrv4/architecture-decisions/005-mix-key.md

 2. a KDF function which takes as argument the previous mix key to produce a new one.

-The DH function will run every n times; n = 3 because of the following reasons:
+The DH function will run every n = 3 times because of the following reasons:

 1. It is a small number so a particular key can only be compromised for a maximum of 2\*n ratchets.
 This means that the maximum ratchets